2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in Washington

 Read full report on Biological & Biomedical Sciences at Tacoma Community College

-With a ranking of #9, Highline College did quite well on this year’s most popular schools for biological and biomedical sciences students working on their associate degree.
-Located in the large suburb of Des Moines, Highline is a public school with a small student population.
+Highline College landed the #9 spot in the 2023 rankings for the most popular associate degree biological and biomedical sciences programs.
+Located in the suburb of Des Moines, Highline is a public college with a small student population.

 About 79% of the students majoring in biological and biomedical sciences at the school are women while 21% are male.